percona/portal-doc/docs/advisors/checks/mongodb-chunk-imbalance.md

 This check warns if the chunks are imbalanced across shards.

 In a sharded cluster, chunk imbalances can occur when the data is not evenly distributed among the shards.
-This can lead to some shards having more chunks than others.
-This can cause performance issues and slower query times.
+This can lead to some shards having more chunks than others, which can cause performance issues and slower query times.

 There are a few possible reasons for chunk imbalance: